Waverly B. Woodson Jr.

-Waverly Bernard Woodson Jr. (August 3, 1922 – August 12, 2005) was an American staff sergeant and health professional.
-He is best known for his heroic actions as a combat medic during the Battle of Normandy in World War II.
+Waverly Bernard Woodson Jr. (August 3, 1922 – August 12, 2005) was an American staff sergeant and medical professional.
+He is best known for his heroic actions as a combat medic for the First Army during the Battle of Normandy in World War II, for which he was awarded the Distinguished Service Cross, the United States Army's second highest military decoration for soldiers who display extraordinary heroism in combat.

-Life and military service
+Biography

+Early life

-Waverly Bernard Woodson Jr. was born on August 3, 1922, in Philadelphia, Pennsylvania.
+Waverly Bernard Woodson Jr. was born on August 3, 1922 at 1235 North 58th Street in Philadelphia, Pennsylvania, where his father worked as a mail carrier.
 After graduating from Overbrook High School, he began studying at Lincoln University in Oxford, Pennsylvania, where he was a pre-med student.

+Military career

-After the entry of the United States into World War II, Woodson - then in his second year - put his studies on hold, enlisting in the United States Army on December 15, 1942, alongside his younger brother Eugene.
-After scoring highly on a test, he joined the Anti-Aircraft Artillery Officer Candidate School, where he was one of only two African Americans.
-Before completing the course, Woodson was informed that there were no officer positions available for him due to his race.
-As a result, he was trained as a combat medic and assigned to the 320th Barrage Balloon Battalion.
+After the entry of the United States into World War II, Woodson – then in his sophomore year – put his studies on hold, enlisting in the United States Army on December 15, 1942, alongside his younger brother Eugene.
+After scoring highly on an aptitude test, he joined the Anti-Aircraft Artillery Officer Candidate School, where he was one of only two African Americans.
+Before completing the course, Woodson was informed that he would not be able to be billeted in the United States Army Coast Artillery Corps due to his race.
+As a result, he was retrained as a combat medic and assigned to the 320th Barrage Balloon Battalion.
 Woodson underwent training at Camp Tyson, the United States' barrage balloon training center in Paris, Tennessee, where he experienced segregation and discrimination.
 By the time of Operation Overlord, he held the rank of corporal.
+In advance of Operation Overlord, Woodson was deployed to England.